-List opportunities available for marketing live animals and meat Activity (30 min) - Meat and Marketing Activity
+List opportunities available for marketing live animals and meat Activity (30 min) Meat and Marketing Activity- located in participant notebooks on page 197

-Ideas for how participants can use this at home - Get more information about/contact the closest livestock sale barns, abattoirs/processing facilities and retail sale sites (farmers' markets for example).
-Develop a marketing plan for your farm, including more than one market opportunity and determine possible profitability for those markets.
+Optional: How participants can use this at home - Look up closest livestock sale barns, abattoirs/processing facilities and retail sale sites (farmer's markets for example).
+Develop a marketing plan for the farm, including more than one market opportunity and determine possible profitability for those markets.